camillemolina1/Ind_project/README.md

 # Multi-agent Cooperation Project

-#### Current version:
+### Current version:
+Agents need to eat to stay alive

+Agents can:
++ move around the grid
++ eat food
++ trade food for seeds at the trading stations
++ plant the seeds on the soil

 ![image](https://github.com/camillemolina1/Ind_project/assets/98462350/5a436af7-87d4-4cf9-ace2-f9190098f05a)

 #### Meanings:
 Agents: (Blue circle - hungry)  ------>  (Green circle - fed)
-Food: Red circle (the bigger the more food available) Trading stations : Yellow Star
+Food: Red circle (the bigger the more food available)
+Trading stations : Yellow Star
 Soil : Brown squares